wingkwong/leetcode-the-hard-way/solutions/2200-2299/2233-maximum-product-after-k-increments-medium.md

 ## Approach 1: Priority Queue

-We should increase the smallest element every time.&#x20;
+We should increase the smallest element every time.

 > Let's say $$x > y$$.
 If we add it to the larger value $$x$$, we got $$(x + 1) * y = x * y + y$$.
 If we add it to the smaller value $$y$$, then we got $$x * (y + 1) = x*y+x$$.
 We can see that both got $$x * y$$ and we conclude that $$x * y + x > x  * y + y$$.

 However, we cannot sort it every time after the increment as it takes too much time.
-Instead, we can use priority queue to maintain the order.&#x20;
+Instead, we can use priority queue to maintain the order.

 ```cpp
 class Solution {